Frequently Asked Questions

 What exactly does "Open Access" mean and how does it apply to works in CrossWorks?

-The Budapest Open Access Initiative (BOAI) defines Open Access as follows: "By open access, we mean its immediate, free availability on the public internet, permitting any users to read, download, copy, distribute, print, search or link to the full text of these articles, crawl them for indexing, pass them as data to software or use them for any other lawful purpose…" This definition is taken from the BOAI website: http://www.soros.org/openaccess/read
+The Budapest Open Access Initiative (BOAI) defines Open Access (OA) as follows: "By 'open access' to this literature, we mean its free availability on the public internet, permitting any users to read, download, copy, distribute, print, search, or link to the full texts of these articles, crawl them for indexing, pass them as data to software, or use them for any other lawful purpose, without financial, legal, or technical barriers other than those inseparable from gaining access to the internet itself.
+The only constraint on reproduction and distribution, and the only role for copyright in this domain, should be to give authors control over the integrity of their work and the right to be properly acknowledged and cited."
+This definition is taken from the BOAI website: http://www.soros.org/openaccess/read.

 It is important not to confuse "Open Access" with "openly available on the Web."
 The primary difference is that Open Access typically permits extensive copying and redistribution that would not normally be permitted under Copyright law.
 For instance, New York Times (NYT) articles may be freely available to read by anyone, but they are still subject to traditional copyright limitations, and may not be reposted in their entirety on another Web site without prior permission from the NYT.